mblackonline/drupal_radicale_dev/README.md

 A local development environment for Drupal 11 with integrated Radicale CalDAV server for calendar synchronization.
 Features a complete calendar submission and moderation workflow system where users can submit events for approval before they're published to the shared calendar.

+## Disclaimer

+This project was developed with AI assistance.
+The code and documentation are provided "as-is" without any warranties.
+Users should review and test all functionality before use in production environments.

 ## Screenshots

 **Drupal Welcome Page**